sentinel-hub/custom-scripts/skysat/ndvi/README.md

 ## Evaluate and visualize

-As SkySat is commercial data, brought into Sentinel Hub as Bring Your Own Data, direct EO Browser and Sentinel Playgorund links are not possible due to the personalized data credentials.
+As SkySat is commercial data, brought into Sentinel Hub as Bring Your Own Data, direct EO Browser links are not possible due to the personalized data credentials.

 ## General description